nitinec21/clean-architecture-android/README.md

 ## API Key 🔑

-You will need to provide developer key to fetch the data from TMDB API.
+You will need to provide API key to fetch the data from TMDB API.

 - Generate a new key (v3 auth) from https://www.themoviedb.org/settings/api.
 - Copy the key and put it in local.properties file with key TMDB_API_KEY.